thingsinflow/r-docker-workflow/README.md

 http://bit.ly/R-Docker-workflow

 All the blue numbers and doc icons in the flow diagram are clickable – they link to the related page in the presentation.

-All links and underlines in the presentation are also clickable – the link to related pages else where on the Internet.
+All links and underlines in the presentation are also clickable – they link to related pages else where on the Internet.